Nowadays, one of the most popular subjects in the mainstream media is cannabis. And for a good reason.

 Note that the term marijuana refers to any form of cannabis containing the element that alters people’s minds.
 That element is a cannabinoid called THC (tetrahydrocannabinol).

 Cannabis indica is marijuana as it generally contains high levels of THC.
 If you’re going to use an Indica-dominant strain, you may experience the same mind-altering effects that sativa strains are known for.
+You might like the effects of critical purple autoflower, which gives you a heavenly high.

 But here’s where the difference comes in.